On this page:

 - Communication consultancy

-- In-depth courses on the methods and statistics of social research, such as inferential statistics and qualitative research.
+- In-depth courses on the methods and statistics of social research, such as statistical modelling and qualitative research.

 - Electives, Topics (electives within the field of communication science) and an (research) internship.
 These courses give you the possibility to tailor your study programme.
 You can, for example, study abroad or choose to do a minor within another programme.